madsmtm/cargo-sandbox/threat-model.md

 # Threat model for sandboxing in Cargo

-Cargo has various attack vectors that a malicous acter can use to execute code or exfiltrate data at compile time on the user's host machine.
+Cargo has various attack vectors that a malicious acter can use to execute code or exfiltrate data at compile time on the user's host machine.

 The most prominent of these is probably [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html), which (by design) allow arbitrary code execution at build time, usually to invoke a C compiler or similar.

 Additionally, the Rust compiler is in itself a huge piece of software that may have security issues.
 Examples include:
 - [Procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) are `dlopen`ed in the compiler's process and allow arbitrary code execution.
 - File reading functionality such as `include_str!("/etc/passwd")` or `#[path = "..."]`.
 See also [RFC 2794](https://github.com/rust-lang/rfcs/pull/2794).
-- A buffer overflow in e.g. LLVM might allow malicous code to break out of any local sandbox that `rustc` were to implement.
+- A buffer overflow in e.g. LLVM might allow malicious code to break out of any local sandbox that `rustc` were to implement.

 Finally, local configuration files (`.cargo/config.toml`, `rust-toolchain.toml` and local `Cargo.toml`, though not dependencies' `Cargo.toml`) allow things such as overriding the linker (with e.g. a local script) or the Rust toolchain (potentially downgrading to a less secure version).
 See also [RFC 3279](https://github.com/rust-lang/rfcs/pull/3279).